I am a PhD student working on theoretical machine learning, with a focus on composition, memory and pruning.

 Prior to this, I completed my BS-MS in Physics at IISER Kolkata, giving me a strong foundation in the physical principles that often govern complex systems like Neural Networks.

 Team COATI.
-Advisors: Emanuele Natale.
+Advisor: Emanuele Natale.

-Thesis: "Phase transition in Artificial Neural Networks" .
+Thesis: "Phase transition in Artificial Neural Networks".

 Teaching Assistant for Mathematical Methods I.